aharmon413/https---github.com-aharmon413-moon-project/README.md

 The major moon phases, specifically the associated zodiac signs, were a little more complicated.
 As it turns out, astrology calculations are very complex!
 I couldn't find an API that fit my needs and stayed within the scope of my ability and this project, so I ended up compiling a few years' worth of moon phase data into a JSON file.

 In the near future, I plan to update the project with:
-- [ ] Code cleanup and optimization
+- [x] Code cleanup and optimization
-- [ ] Basic animations and hover states
+- [x] Hover states on links and buttons
 - [ ] A few simple unit tests

 ## Resources